Holiday Favorite: WRAL Nights of Lights at Dorothea Dix Park

 When is WRAL Nights of Lights?
 What are the days and hours?

 WRAL Nights of Lights takes place in Raleigh at Dorothea Dix Park, Fri., Nov.
 25, through Fri., Dec.
 24. General admission tickets are available in 30-minute time blocks, starting at either 5:30pm or 6pm depending on the day.
 The last time block available for each day is 9:30pm.

 Do I need a ticket to enjoy WRAL Nights of Lights?
 How much do they cost?

 Tickets are required for entry to WRAL Nights of Lights, and visitors must purchase them online in advance.
 Admission prices are as follows:

-VIP tickets will allow vehicles to enter through a special entrance to access the park, reducing wait-time.
+Fast Lane tickets will allow vehicles to enter through a special entrance to access the park, reducing wait-time.
 Pro tip: Have your tickets pulled up on your phone in advance.
-Save tickets to your photos for easy access and set your phone brightness to high for easy scanning.
+Save tickets to your photos for easy access, and set your phone brightness to high for easy scanning.

 What can I expect when visiting WRAL Nights of Lights?

 Towering oaks, rolling hills and open fields throughout the park will serve as the magical backdrop for a dazzling light show.
 Come marvel at illuminated trees, festive light displays and local art installations along a 1.3-mile route that’s sure to delight visitors of all ages.
 Best of all, you can enjoy the experience from the comfort, warmth and safety of your vehicle!

 Can I only experience the light show via car?